-- 7. The harvesting plan or roading plan must specify the position of the State Forests' employee responsible for identifying land covered by water pollution hazard category 4 cr identifying ground slopes exceeding 30 degrees in the field. - 8.
-The harvesting plan operational map must mark (indicatively) the land covered by water pollution hazard category 4 or where the ground slope exceeds 30 degrees.

-C. PROTECTION OF DRAINAGE FEATURES IN NATIVE FORESTS
+- The harvesting plan or roading plan must specify the position of the State Forests' employee responsible for identifying land covered by water pollution hazard category 4 or identifying ground slopes exceeding 30 degrees in the field. - The harvesting plan operational map must mark (indicatively) the land covered by water pollution hazard category 4 or where the ground slope exceeds 30 degrees. - PROTECTION OF DRAINAGE FEATURES IN NATIVE FORESTS C.